slatedocs/slate/source/includes/_endpoint-table.md

 #### GET

-When authenticated, GET returns a 200 status with a Shoji Table of the dataset's data.
+Dataset editors can GET to this resource and obtain a Shoji Table of the dataset's data.
 It will expose all the variables that are visible by the authenticated user (Public + personals created by them if requested) as well as the exclusion filter applied (if any).